mibei001/news/README.md

 ## Description of the project

-This application helps people to watch news when they click on news source links it displays articles which directs them on news article's webpage.
+This application helps people to watch news when they click on news source links it displays articles which redirects them on news article's webpage.

 The Application will help user to:
 1.View news source and watch what they prefer